Energinet-DataHub/greenforce-frontend/README.md

 - [Volta](https://volta.sh): Manager for JavaScript command-line tools like Node.js® and Yarn.
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download): Required for running and developing the Backend For Frontend.
-- [Java](https://www.java.com/en/download/): Required for generating HttpClients and DTOs based on Swagger definition.
+- [Java](https://www.java.com/en/download/): Required for generating HttpClients and DTOs based on Swagger definition. <!-- markdown-link-check-disable-line -->

 ## DataHub